-This is to avoid any further accidents that might take place due to the sort-circuit.
+This is to avoid any further accidents that might take place due to the short-circuit.

 However, the pop-up suggests that the moisture is detected in the charging port or the charging connector but this error message can also be caused by any moisture detection on other components of your mobile including, the headphone jack, earpiece or mouthpiece, etc.

-Now this section will explain the solution to fix the Misture error on your Samsung mobiles.
+Now this section will explain the solution to fix the Misture error on your Samsung mobile.
 Try applying these in order to “Fix Moisture has been detected error”.